Niklas Rubin: Porin Ässät (2022–2025)

 In 2022, Niklas Rubin signed a one-year contract to Porin Ässät.
 On 30 December 2022 Rubin became the first Ässät goalie to be credited with a goal when TPS player Michael Dal Colle scored on his own net.
 On January 26, 2023, Porin Ässät announced that Rubin had signed a one-year extension to his contract. Ässät announced the contract of the star goalie on a YouTube video titled "Ihan tavallinen video" (Finnish for "A completely normal video").
 The title was later changed to "Niklas Rubin jatkaa Ässissä".
 Rubin was injured on February 8, 2023, in a game against Tappara.
 Rubin came back to the ice rink on March 1, 2023.
 Rubin won his first game after recovering from the injury when Ässät beat JYP Jyväskylä 3–2.
 Rubin played in a total of 47 regular season matchups with a save percentage of .922 and a GAA of 2.14.
 Rubin helped Ässät to the playoffs after 5 years and played 8 games with a save percentage of .898 and a GAA of 2.76.

 On 21 November 2023, Ässät announced that Rubin had signed an extension with the club, that will cover the 2024–25 SM-liiga season.

 Oulun Kärpät (2025–present)

-On 22 April 2025 Oulun Kärpät announced that Rubin had signed an one-year contract with the team, with a clause for second year.
+On 22 April 2025 Oulun Kärpät announced that Rubin had signed a one-year contract with the team, with a clause for second year.